Definition of a Root Cause

 As the TapRooT® System started its testing and development in the early 1990s, Mark Paradies and Linda Unger added to the old definition with the concept of preventing recurrence or reducing the likelihood of recurrence.
-This wasn’t a major change but it was a slight improvement that made the definition wordier.
+This wasn’t a major change, but it slightly improved the definition while making it wordier.
 And it included in the definition causes that made the problem more likely.

-Some, who have modified our definition, have added the terminology “management system” into the definition (most basic management system cause) to show that the most basic cause must be a management system cause.
+Some have modified our definition by adding the terminology “management system” into the definition (most basic management system cause) to show that the most basic cause must be a management system cause.
 We never really thought that addition was necessary.

 Root Cause Definition – Modern Edition

-By 2005, Linda Unger and Mark Paradies realized that the definition that they had developed for a root cause made an incident investigation look negative.
+By 2005, Linda Unger and Mark Paradies realized that the definition they had developed for a root cause made an incident investigation look negative.
 People using the definition were looking for causes of problems.
-People would get into arguments about “management’s ability to fix a problem.”
+People would argue about “management’s ability to fix a problem.”
 They would say …

 “It wasn’t management’s fault!”

-when what we really meant was that the problem was fixable if management committed the needed resources.
+We weren’t trying to place blame.
+We meant that the problem was fixable if management committed the needed resources.

-We needed a better definition that was focused on improvement.
-We didn’t want our definition used to place blame.
+We decided we needed a better definition that was focused on improvement because we didn’t want our definition used to place blame.

-Therefore, in 2006, we published this definition of a root cause…
+Therefore, in 2006, we published this new definition of a root cause…

 The absence of a best practice